Devotions

 Take This Message With You

 I read in the morning news an interesting, yet rather pathetic story.
 It was about a man named Ken McAvoy who was dying of cancer.
-During the last months of his life, he placed an ad in the newspaper that said for $20 he would deliver any messages people might want delivered “on the other […]
+During the last months of […]

 Read More